MartinAndu/WeatherInformationRequest/README.md

 * The weather periods are calculated as one single period

+* When no information is found, the weather will still be the same as the previous day.

 * H2 In-Memory database was used to store data because it's a lightweight database that could handle the requirements asked for this app.
 In addition, it shouldn't be so hard to migrate from H2 to another RDBMS